joeMalmsten/test/README.md

 	```bash
 	vagrant ssh
 	```
 	So long as your vagrant up was successful you should be able to enter your box no problem.
+Once inside go to this directory.

 	```bash
 	cd /vagrant/services/templatem/
 	```

-	Inside this directory you should only see a 'update.sh' file.
-Note: the leading '/' in 'cd /vagrant/services/templatem/' is required otherwise you will not see the path.
+	Inside this directory you should only see a 'update.sh' file. **Note: the leading '/' in 'cd /vagrant/services/templatem/' is required otherwise you will not see the path.**

 7. Run
 	```bash